ShavitCohen/angularjs-mobile/README.md

 angularjs-mobile
 ================

-A nice boilerplate for starting a [PhoneGap](phonegap.com) application that meant to be compiled via [PhoneGap Build](https://build.phonegap.com/docs/app-building) using [AngularJS](http://angularjs.org/) with routing and anice animation between different views.
+A boilerplate for starting a [PhoneGap](phonegap.com) application that meant to be compiled via [PhoneGap Build](https://build.phonegap.com/docs/app-building) using [AngularJS](http://angularjs.org/) with routing and anice animation between different views.
 In this project there is a use of [jQuery Mobile CSS 1.3.2](http://jquerymobile.com/download/) only.

 I used [angular-phonegap-seed](https://github.com/thewildpendulum/angular-phonegap-seed) for the resources library that holds the different images required for icons and splash screens.